-- Plot summary
+- Plot Summary

-- Author notes
+- Author Notes

 - See Also

-- External links
+- External Links

 Ted Chiang is an American SF author of short stories & a novella, noted for both the high quality and rarity of his writings.
 Most are collected in his 2002 anthology Stories of Your Life and Others (my review).
-Chiang’s stories can be described as rigorous world-building1, taking seriously premises such as the Kabbalah (“72 Letters”) or intelligence enhancement (“Understand”) or self-consistent time loops (“The Merchant and the Alchemist’s Gate”) or a mechanical clockwork universe (“Exhalation”) or the problem of evil in a universe where God exists (“Hell Is the Absence of God) and extending them logically, written in a lucid streamlined prose that (like Gene Wolfe’s) seems simple & easy unless one has tried to write like that oneself, but (Greg Egan with a heart) use those worlds & concepts to examine and build up a powerful emotional point.
+Chiang’s stories can be described as rigorous world-building1, taking seriously premises such as the Kabbalah (“72 Letters”) or intelligence enhancement (“Understand”) or self-consistent time loops (“The Merchant and the Alchemist’s Gate”) or a mechanical clockwork universe (“Exhalation”) or the problem of evil in a universe where God exists (“Hell Is the Absence of God”) and extending them logically, written in a lucid streamlined prose that (like Gene Wolfe’s) seems simple & easy unless one has tried to write like that oneself, but (Greg Egan with a heart) use those worlds & concepts to examine and build up a powerful emotional point.
 Each story has a unique starting point, and feels like a world or novel unto itself despite their short page counts.

-Exhalation), and on my first read, I thought it was downright mediocre—it seemed like some formal experimentation (second-person narration rather than Chiang’s usual first-person or third-person omniscient, nonlinear flashback/forward-heavy plot) wrapped around an unnecessarily confusing plot & second-rate physics mumbo-jumbo in the service of a heavy-handed point.
-On my second read years later, having read some more about related topics in physics & philosophy since, I realized that I (along with almost everyone else who read it, judging from online discussions & reviews of the story and Arrival) might have been badly mistaken and that the plot was deliberately open to misreading and the physics mumbo-jumbo was in fact the whole point and the formal structure nicely reflected that; so I would like to try to explain what I thought I saw the point of “Story Of Your Life”, before Arrival makes it impossible to read it correctly.2 “Story Of Your Life” is not a time-travel story, or to the limited extent that it is, as Chiang says3, it’s a single fixed timeline one, and certainly not one where you can ‘see’ or ‘change’ the future or have ‘alternate or parallel timelines’.
+“Story Of Your Life” is not my favorite Chiang story (that would be “Exhalation”), and on my first read, I thought it was downright mediocre—it seemed like some formal experimentation (second-person narration rather than Chiang’s usual first-person or third-person omniscient, nonlinear flashback/forward-heavy plot) wrapped around an unnecessarily confusing plot & second-rate physics mumbo-jumbo in the service of a heavy-handed point.
+On my second read years later, having read some more about related topics in physics & philosophy since, I realized that I (along with almost everyone else who read it, judging from online discussions & reviews of the story and Arrival) might have been badly mistaken and that the plot was deliberately open to misreading and the physics mumbo-jumbo was in fact the whole point and the formal structure nicely reflected that; so I will explain the point of “Story Of Your Life”, before Arrival makes it impossible to read it correctly.2 “Story Of Your Life” is not a time-travel story, or to the limited extent that it is, as Chiang says3, it’s a single fixed timeline one, and certainly not one where you can ‘see’ or ‘change’ the future or have ‘alternate or parallel timelines’.
 (This discussion is heavy on spoilers and may ruin the experience of reading it, so if one hasn’t read it, this would be a good time to.)